gvwilson/sensibleadventures/misc/bear-02.md

 away.
 Then he struggled back to the bank and started calling for Bucket.

-Prince Lormay resisted the urge to wave as the sergeant dwindled into the distance behind them.
+Prince Thokmay resisted the urge to wave as the sergeant dwindled into the distance behind them.
 Instead, he put his arm around his sister.
 Princess Ogmin sniffled again and laid her head on her brother's shoulder.

-"Don't worry," Prince Lormay whispered in her ear.
+"Don't worry," Prince Thokmay whispered in her ear.
 "Sergeant Gyalpa will get help.
 We'll be all right."

 The raft swayed again as Rust sat down on her haunches next to the